 Lavandula x intermedia is quickly becoming a popular ‘Lavender’ species on the market.
 It can sometimes be found as Dutch Lavender, but is often sold as Lavender.
 We are slowly seeing it labeled properly as Lavandin.
 These bluish purple flowers have a brighter color in comparison to the English Lavender.
 Lavandin has an equally characteristic sweet floral lavender aroma, with a slight camphor note.

 Lavender is an aromatic perennial evergreen shrub.
 Its woody stems bear lavender or purple flowers from late spring to early autumn, although there are varieties with blossoms of white or pink.
 Lavender is native to the Mediterranean, but now cultivated in cool-winter, dry-summer areas in Europe and the Western United States.
 The use of Lavender goes back thousands of years, with the first recorded uses by the Egyptians during the mummification process.
-Both the Greeks and the Romans had many uses for it, the most popular being for bathing, cooking, as an ingredient in perfume, healing wounds, and as an insect repellant.
-Lavender was used as an after-bath perfume by the Romans, who gave the herb its name from the Latin lavare, to wash.
+Both the Greeks and the Romans had many uses for it, the most popular being for bathing, cooking, and as an ingredient in perfume, Lavender was used as an after-bath perfume by the Romans, who gave the herb its name from the Latin lavare, to wash.
 During the Great Plague of 1665, grave robbers would wash their hands in a concoction called Four Thieves Vinegar, which contained lavender, wormwood, rue, sage, mint, and rosemary, and vinegar; they rarely became infected.
 English folklore tells that a mixture of lavender, mugwort, chamomile, and rose petals will attract sprites, fairies, brownies, and elves.

 As a spice, lavender is best known as an important aspect of French cuisine and is an integral ingredient in herbs de Provence seasoning blends.
 Lavender may be used on its own to give a delightful, floral flavor to desserts, meats, and breads.
 The flowers can also be layered within sugar to infuse it with its distinctive aroma for use in cookies and candies.